-Three entities in the University of Wisconsin System are responsible for developing policy; advising faculty, staff and students; and providing services to people with disabilities:
+Three entities in the University of Wisconsin System are responsible for developing policy, advising faculty, staff and students, and providing services to people with disabilities:

-The Americans with Disabilities Act Coordinators
+- Americans with Disabilities Act (ADA) Coordinators

-The Coordinators of Services for Students with Disabilities (CSSD)
+- Coordinators of Services for Students with Disabilities (CSSD)

-The University of Wisconsin System is a supporter of equal opportunities in education.
-University of Wisconsin System Board of Regents on Policy Nondiscrimination on Basis of Disability states, “no otherwise qualified individual with a disability shall be denied access to or participation in any program, service, or activity offered by the universities.”
+Supporting equal opportunities in education, the University of Wisconsin System Board of Regents’ policy on Nondiscrimination on Basis of Disability states, “no otherwise qualified individual with a disability shall be denied access to or participation in any program, service, or activity offered by the universities.”